Why Mirror Swaps Cause Camera Issues on GM Vehicles — And Why Calibration Often Fails

 • Calibration may initiate or partially complete

-• The system cannot finalize operation because it cannot reconcile what it sees with its current configuration
+• The system cannot finalize operation because it cannot reconcile camera data with its current configuration

-Correcting this requires updating how the vehicle processes and displays camera data so it matches the installed mirror configuration.
-Once the configuration is corrected, calibration can complete normally and camera features function as intended.
+Correcting this requires custom programming the VPM so that it processes and displays camera data that matches the installed mirror configuration.
+Once the programming is corrected, calibration can complete normally and camera features function as intended.

 Q: Why does calibration usually involve just driving the vehicle?